Data Network Services

 About the Michigan Tech Data Network

-A small number of remote locations are also connected to the campus via point-to-point microwave or licensed millimeter wave links.
+A small number of remote locations are also connected to the campus via special circuits, point-to-point microwave or licensed millimeter wave links.
 These off-campus links are engineered for 99.999% uptime even during occasional extreme conditions to provide users with the same network services afforded to the campus population.

 Michigan Tech has adopted a converged network strategy to support packet voice, data, and video services on the data network.
 The primary technology deployed is Ethernet switching, which supports speeds up to 10 gigabits per second.
 The campus gateway is comprised of a carrier-grade router and bandwidth shapers to manage the off-campus traffic.
 With increased demand for networking services, additional products and services are continually being added to our suite of services.

-Funding and Service Pricing Models for Data Network
+Service Pricing Model for Network Connections

 Research and Development Initiatives for Michigan Tech's Data Network